jguhlin/minimap2-rs/README.md

 * simdutf8 now optional dependency requiring map-file feature to be enabled
 * Support soft-clipping string in CIGAR.
 WARNING: Does not support hard clipping.
 Please open an issue if you need this.
 * Update minimap to 2.26
+* Not convinced SSE41/SSE2 are working properly.
+Recommend simde.

 ### 0.1.11